davidjeong/vimeo-uploader/vimeo-uploader-lambda/README.md

 This is the sub-module containing backend functionalities required for downloading the video, performing video processing, and re-upload to platform of choice.
-Initially, the video processing logic resided on the client side, and required users to go through complicated setup with FFMpeg.
+Initially, the video processing logic resided on the client side, and required users to go through complicated setup with FFmpeg.

 `AWS Lambda` will handle the invocations by the client side, and perform the necessary operations. `AWS Lambda` makes sense over deploying the backend service on `EC2` due to the nature of the usage of this tool (it is used very rarely).